kurtmckee/listparser/docs/reference/parse.rst

    If *obj* is a URL, the :py:obj:`agent` will identify the software making the request, :py:obj:`etag` will identify the last HTTP ETag header returned by the webserver, and :py:obj:`modified` will identify the last HTTP Last-Modified header returned by the webserver. :py:obj:`agent` and :py:obj:`etag` must be strings, while :py:obj:`modified` can be either a string or a Python :py:class:`~datetime.datetime` object.

-   If :py:obj:`agent` is not provided, the :py:data:`USER_AGENT` global variable will be used by default.
+   If :py:obj:`agent` is not provided, the :py:data:`~listparser.USER_AGENT` global variable will be used by default.